-By: Fernande van Tets for Al-Monitor Posted on December 7.
+Author: Fernande van Tets Posted December 7, 2012

 BEIRUT — It’s rare that an event in the Lebanese capital starts on time.
 But at “exactly” 8:30 on Friday, as the program announced, the Lebanese Philharmonic Orchestra plays its opening notes.
 Some 700 people have come to sit on wooden benches in the church of St. Joseph’s University and listen to classical music.
 All concerts are free.